 My research focuses on German and American political thought, with emphasis on Kant, Hegel, Western Marxism, and American Pragmatism.
 I’m especially interested in notions of progress, the nature of hope, and how post-Enlightenment (and some self-consciously “post-metaphysical”) thinkers wrestle with the philosophy of history.
 I’m currently completing a book entitled Working Hope, and have published pieces on John Dewey, Richard Rorty, Immanuel Kant, Ernst Bloch, William James, the appearance/reality distinction, ontological materialism, and Mad Men, among other topics, in venues including Political Theory, Theory & Event, Transactions of the Charles S. Peirce Society, Analyse & Kritik, The Journal of the Philosophy of History, Praktyka Teoretyczna, The Wiley-Blackwell Encyclopedia of Political Thought, The Cambridge Habermas Lexicon, and William James Studies, an open-access journal of which I was also book review editor from 2013-2018.
 I recently co-translated, annotated, and introduced the first English edition of Ernst Bloch’s Avicenna and the Aristotelian Left (Columbia University Press, 2019).

-At Penn, I lecture on modern and American political thought, and have offered seminars on the philosophy of history, German political thought, utopia and its critics, and American Pragmatism, with courses on the Frankfurt School and Anarchism planned in the future.
-In 2018 I received the Pi Sigma Alpha Society's Henry Teune Award for excellence in undergraduate teaching.
-According to a rigorously scientific online poll in The Daily Pennsylvanian, my American Political Thought lecture (PSCI 183) was the most popular class on campus in 2018.
+At Penn, I lecture on modern and American political thought, and have offered seminars on the philosophy of history, German political thought, utopia and its critics, and American Pragmatism, along with one on Hegel, Marx, & Beyond in the Spring of 2021.
+I received the Pi Sigma Alpha Society's Henry Teune Award for excellence in undergraduate teaching in 2018, a year when, according to a rigorously scientific online poll in The Daily Pennsylvanian, my American Political Thought lecture (PSCI 183) was the most popular class on campus.

 I coordinate Penn's political theory workshop, and was a visiting fellow in the Philosophy Department at the Humboldt University of Berlin in the Fall of 2019.
 Previously, I was a Visiting Assistant Professor of Political Science at Ohio University (2013-2016) and held postdoctoral fellowships in UC Berkeley’s Department of Rhetoric (2011-2013) and at Rutgers' Center for Cultural Analysis (2010-2011).